giongto35/cloud-morph/README.md

 First, we need an Ubuntu instance with a public network firewall (No firewall rule for P2P communication NAT traversal).
 There is `script/create_do.sh` to create a digital ocean instance.
 We prepare below in the same directory
 1. `config.yaml`: app config, the app configuration.
 2. `wine`: whole wine folder from `.wine`.
-If there is no wine folder, the deployment will use the default `.wine` from installation.
+If there is no wine folder, the deployment uses the default `.wine` from installation.
 3. `apps`: the folder contains the app we will deploy.
 It is later mapped to `winvn/apps` in the remote instances.
 For example, `DiabloII`.
 If your application is already inside the synced wine environment at 2, ex "Program Files", we can skip it.
 We need to configure `config.yaml`, apppath to point to the correct app path.
 4. `setup_remote.sh`: a copy of the script in `winvm/script` to deploy your application to server.